intrxx/PersonalUnrealEngineWiki/README.md

 - Capturing Attribute does not run **PreAttributeChange**; any clamping donne there must be done again
 - Only executed on the Server from Gameplay Abilities with: **Local Predicted, Server Initiated and Server Only** Net Execution Policies

+**Snapshotting (Source)**
+- Snapshotting - captures the Attribute value when the Gameplay Effect Spec is being created
+- **Not** Snapshotting - captures the Attribute value when the Gameplay Effect is applied
+Example: We are casting a projectile spell that will own a Gameplay Effect Spec that will be later applied to enemy hit.
+If we use snapshotting here the attributes will be captured while we casting the spell not when we are hitting the enemy.

 <a name="ui"></a>
 ## 3. User Interface